 Government Insured Mortgage

--A government insured mortgage is one that is backed by one of several government agencies.
+-A government-insured mortgage is one that is backed by one of several government agencies.
 These loans are typically taken out by individuals with lower down payments.
 The government will allow the home buyer to purchase a house at a lower interest rate, in exchange for the risk that you may default and lose the house, and that you pay extra insurance on top of it.
-This will make you monthly payments larger than a typical conventional loan.
+This will make your monthly payments larger than a typical conventional loan.